openedx/open-edx-proposals/oeps/best-practices/oep-0068-bp-openfeature-toggles.rst

 repositories will be aligned.
 This will enable operators to manage a single toggle setting to enable the functionality across the full Open edX stack.

+The adoption of OpenFeature will be through the use of their provided Python and JavaScript SDKs.
+Those SDKs already encapsulate the interfaces mandated by the specification, freeing the Open edX community from having to implement those capabilities on their own.
+The adoption of those SDKs can happen within the existing libraries used and maintained by the Open edX community, namely edx-toggles for IDAs and frontend-platform for MFEs.

+The current approach of annotating toggles with explicit metadata will be maintained.
+The OpenFeature specification and client implementations do not provide any method for annotating flags in the context of the source code.
+Providers are able to populate metadata that is returned as part of the evaluation response, but this is not versioned and maintained in the Open edX projects.

 Rationale
 *********